joehellmers/pycnocalc/README.md

 This repository is used to keep track of issues with PycnoCalc, as well as source code revisions

 ### Versions ###
-* Ver 3.1: Incorporate changes from Barbara Golf and Whitney Ryan (nee Currier) Master Theses.
+* Ver 3.1: Incorporate changes from Barbara Golf and Whitney Ryan (nee Currier) Master Theses

 * Ver 3.0: Initial Checkin from Joe Hellmers B.S.
 Thesis
+### For more information Conact: ###
 * Joe Hellmers (hellmersjl@icloud.com)